 Frequency: Anything below 20 Hz and above 20 KHz is not audible and should be eliminated.
 Much of the voice falls in the frequency range of 300 Hz to 4000 Hertz.
 The plain old telephone system used to work in the frequency range of 300 Hz to 3400 Hz.
 The human voice consists of multiple tones of frequencies.
 You can clearly make out from the pictures above, where the spectrogram and CRO amplitude versus time plots for English alphabets ‘D’ and ‘S’ are so different in terms of frequency bands.
 When two alphabets have such a difference, you can imagine how complex it will be for a string of words.
 It looks a lot fuzzier.
 Mathematically we use Fourier transform or any such time to frequency transformers to find out various sinusoidal frequencies forming that signal.
 Modern digital electronics using DSPs can do this job of identifying frequencies.
 So, frequency vs time plot is centre part of speech recognition systems.

 Timing: Since speech is a string of words and alphabets, the timing data of occurrence of a particular frequency and amplitude is another key attribute for speech recognition.

 Speech recognition looks complex but doable.
 But the real challenge is the accent.
 That is computer should be able to recognize slightly misspelled words, that is a huge challenge.
 That’s where artificial intelligence tools come in.

-In our next article let’s look into digitizing of analog audio signal.
+Read the next article on digitizing of analog audio signal. :